walterisbrown/addisoncountyfielddays/content/exhibits/4H_Youth_Hall.md

 the challenge of maintaining these buildings.
 The Foundation’s purpose is to raise money in support of the Addison County Educational 4-H program.
 The maintenance and improvement of the 4-H facilities at Field Days is a major expense.
-People wishing to help 4-H may contact any Addison 4-H Foundation Trustee Elaine Desforges, Kathy Nisun, Shelley Smith, Jake Jacobs, Martha Seifert, Laurie Bertrand, Jeff Lester,  Janet Piper, Kari Smith, Victor Bolduc, Andrea Warren, Sara Kurtz, Ashley Audet, and Patrick Reen.
+People wishing to help 4-H may contact any Addison 4-H Foundation Trustee Jessica McDonald, Elaine Desforges, Kathy Nisun, Shelley Smith, Jake Jacobs, Martha Seifert, Laurie Bertrand, Jeff Lester,  Janet Piper, Kari Smith, Victor Bolduc, and Patrick Reen.
+Youth Members Katherine Whipple and David Bertrand.

 ## 4-H Pass Policy

-1. 4-H members and 4-H leaders will be awarded a colored Field Days Bracelet for 2021.
+1. 4-H members and 4-H leaders will be awarded a colored Field Days Bracelet for 2023.
-Each organizational leader is to submit a list of active members and leaders for their club at any time before July 31, 2021 to 4-H Fair Passes, UVM Extension, 23 Pond Lane, Suite 300, Middlebury, VT 05753 or email Martha Seifert.
+Each organizational leader is to submit a list of active members and leaders for their club at any time before July 31, 2023 to 4-H Fair Passes, UVM Extension, 23 Pond Lane, Suite 300, Middlebury, VT 05753 or email Martha Seifert.
 4-H members are to receive their pass from their 4-H leader as soon as available.